-Check with your dealer or system administrator for the list of features activated in your radio.
+Note: Check with your dealer or system administrator for the list of features activated in your radio.

-Use the Menu Select button to access the menu entry of your radio feature.
-Your radio may be preprogrammed differently from the following example, but the steps for selecting a zone may to be the same.
+Use the Menu Select button (A) to access the menu entry of your radio feature.
+Your radio may be preprogrammed differently from the following example, but the steps for selecting a channel may appear as shown below:

-Press the Menu Select button ( ) directly below Zone.
+Press the Menu Select button ( 1 ) directly below Chan.